Modernization in Tanzania People’s Defense Forces

 Measures to Overcome the Challenges Facing the Airline Industry

-Fig 4.14: Measures to Overcome the Challenges Facing the Airline Industry
+Fig 4.14: Measures to Overcome the Challenges Facing the Airline Industry.

-A variety of metrics were provided by the respondents based on their best understanding, as shown in Figure 4.17.
-20 percent of the respondents indicated that the government should lower taxes, 19 percent said that infrastructures should be upgraded, and 13 percent said that education for employees should be provided.
-A further 7% of respondents thought the government and organization should form a cooperation with the aviation industry to further their goals.
 Moreover, 6 (6%) of those polled said that the organization and the government should work together to combat corruption.
 5(5 percent) of the respondents said that the airline sector needs better personnel relations, while another 5(5 percent) said that appropriate government policy is needed to keep the business functioning smoothly.
 Reduction of bureaucracy by 44%, increase in inter-airline meetings by 44%, and a steady electrical supply by 44% are the top three responses, with 33% saying that fuel prices should be decreased as the worst answer.
 The government should promote local airlines, according to 22% of respondents, and the airline should look into employing qualified staff, according to another 22%.

 Government taxes have a significant impact on the growth of the aviation, according to conclusions from the research.
 As a result, the sector is being compelled to raise its prices and operating costs due to tax problems thus lacking enough funds to modernize equipment.
 As a result of the government’s increased fees, most air transport companies are forced to raise its transportation prices, which in turn lowers the chances of investing in acquiring modernity in their air transport equipment.

-According to Michel, air transport equipment modernization has been hindered by rising fuel prices and taxes, in addition to currency changes, and lack of an aviation expert.64 This might be regarded as a direct or indirect consequence, for example, the increasing taxes would eventually lead to a shortage of finances for the implementation of modernization initiatives that have been devised.
+According to Michel, air transport equipment modernization has been hindered by rising fuel prices and taxes, in addition to currency changes, and lack of an aviation expert.
+This might be regarded as a direct or indirect consequence, for example, the increasing taxes would eventually lead to a shortage of finances for the implementation of modernization initiatives that have been devised.
 As a result of the rising costs of fuel, taxes, and other fees, the number of passengers flying with this airline will decline as they switch to cheaper options from other parts of the country.

 Proposed Measures to Resolve the Identified Challenges Faced